michellelclement/mykonos-recommended-MS2/README.md

 * [Google Maps Tutorial](https://www.youtube.com/watch?v=Zxf1mnP5zcw)
 * [Google Maps Places Tutorial](https://www.youtube.com/watch?v=oVr6unKZbg4)

 As advised by my mentor, I decided to add a 'Back To Top' scroll button due to the page being quite long on mobile devices.
-This isn't something which has been covered in the course material, so I followed the instructions to do this as porovided by [W3Schools](https://www.w3schools.com/).
+This isn't something which has been covered in the course material, so I followed the instructions to do this as provided by [W3Schools](https://www.w3schools.com/).